apache/trafficserver/doc/developer-guide/plugins/getting-started/index.en.rst

 ::

-    cp add-header.so add-header1.so
+    cp add_header.so add_header1.so
-    cp add-header.so add-header2.so
+    cp add_header.so add_header2.so

 These entries will produce the desired result below:

 ::

-    add-header1.so header1
+    add_header1.so header1
-    add-header2.so header2
+    add_header2.so header2

 Configuration File Rules
 ------------------------